-Avocational Course: IV Therapy & Blood Withdrawal (Clovis & Modesto) IV Therapy and Blood Withdrawal Course Objective This 40 hour course is designed for students who desire IV Certification for the state of California.
+IV Therapy and Blood Withdrawal Course Objective This 36 hour course is designed for students who desire IV Certification for the state of California.
 A licensed vocational nurse (LVN) in California must be certified by the Board of Vocational Nursing and Psychiatric Technicians to perform intravenous therapy or blood withdrawal.
 A LVN who successfully completes the Institute of Technology IV Therapy and Blood Withdrawal course will be qualified to apply for IV/BW certification with the state of California.
-Hours of Instruction 40 hour course Theory Hours: 27 Clinical Hours: 13 The Course This 40 hour course is designed for students who desire IV certification for the state of California and is approved by the Board of Vocational Nursing and Psychiatric Technicians.
+Hours of Instruction 36 hour course Theory Hours: 27 Clinical Hours: 9 The Course This 36 hour course is designed for students who desire IV certification for the state of California and is approved by the Board of Vocational Nursing and Psychiatric Technicians.
 The theory related to the purpose of IV therapy and blood withdrawal, legal responsibilities, infection control, fluid and electrolytes, composition of parenteral solutions, possible complications, technique for venipuncture, equipment and transfusion therapy are presented based on state guidelines.
 Hands on experience is provided during lab time with IV and blood withdrawal equipment and simulation arm models.
 Each student will be required to complete three successful venipunctures and three successful skin punctures on live human clients to complete requirements per California regulations.
 Individuals who successfully complete the course will receive a CERTIFI-CATE OF COMPLETION.
 IV Therapy and Blood Withdrawal is a cash pay course.
-Financial aid is not available.
+Financial aid is not available. \This course is NOT vocational in nature and does NOT lead to initial employment.
 The IV Therapy and Blood Withdrawal course is not vocational in nature and does not lead to initial employment.
 Applicants for the IV Therapy and Blood Withdrawal course are exempt from entrance examination requirements.
 To be eligible for the IV Therapy and Blood Withdrawal course applicants must provide one of the following: - Proof of graduation from Institute of Technology's Vocational Nursing program; OR - Proof of "CURRENT" license status as a Vocational Nurse in California.
-This course is NOT vocational in nature and does NOT lead to initial employment.